 Heat sources: Always know your heat sources and how to run them.
 Don't try to figure it out on the fly.
 Your generator can only push so many watts.
 Is a small space heater going to work better than a few heated blankets on high?
 I always keep hot-hands in stock.
 If you can't afford a generator, buy them and stock up on them when they go on sale in spring.
 They can keep for years.
 They work amazingly well on cold hands or feet, especially at night if you can't get your house up to temperature.
 Putting them on your lower back near your kidneys can help pump warm blood all over your body.
 They also work well for chicks and chickens in extreme emergencies but do not regularly use them as they can ruin an animal's outdoor acclimation.

 Check your, or GET a carbon monoxide alarm.
-You need one even if you just have a regular fireplace, gas fireplace, or gas furnace.
+You need one even if you have a traditional fireplace, gas fireplace, or gas furnace.
 Gas furnaces and fireplaces can get blockages in vent pipes from snow and ice.
 In some cases, they can be half blocked by mice or wasp nests in the warm months and may cause problems with any added frozen precipitation.
 Chimneys on standard fireplaces can slowly backdraft when there isn't a good pull up the flu when the fire starts to go out, sending carbon monoxide into the house instead of up the chimney.
 Fully enclosed woodstoves can produce a violent backdraft.
 Closing the damper quickly on a red-hot fire causes the coals to demand air to breathe, sometimes hours after closing.
 The backdraft can be hard enough to pop open a lid or door at night, leaving it ajar, releasing carbon monoxide (we know this from personal experience).
 If you are lucky, you will awaken to a smoke smell; if you don't, you are dead.

 Propane burners are NOT to be used indoors without ventilation!
 YES!
-Your Lil' Buddy propane heater is clean burning!
+Your Lil' Buddy propane heater is clean-burning propane!
 Just like your gas grill outside!
 But you wouldn't use that in the house!
 They are designed for open hunting blinds, drafty barns, and poorly insulated garages (where rising heat causes air exchange).
 This is why propane water heaters, heat pumps, RV refrigerators, and household gas furnaces and heat pumps have a vented stack that goes OUTSIDE.

 Kerosene heaters also use up the oxygen in the air while creating carbon monoxide.
 Ever tried to light a kerosene heater with a full tank to watch the fire dim and extinguish?
 There isn't enough oxygen in the room to keep a fire lit—open windows.
 Get a carbon monoxide detector.

 Food Prepping: I make sure I have a few meals lined out to easily cook on the woodstove in winter or the camp stove in summer.
 I find it fun being creative with new culinary challenges that come with power outages.
 Last summer, I made fajitas on the front porch with the air-fryer from an auxiliary plug on the generator during a thunderstorm—plan for easy-to-cook pan meals or boiled meals such as noodles or rice.
-In my youth, more than once, I was brought back to life from the brink of a freezing-death from a bowl of hot Top-Ramen.
+In my youth, more than once, I was brought back to life from the brink of a freezing death from a bowl of hot Top-Ramen.
 These days it is a healthy egg drop soup.

 Freezers: Freezers are often forgotten when prepping for outages.
 To protect our freezers and keep them running efficiently, I freeze jugs full of water to keep the freezers filled to capacity.
-It cuts down on electricity cost to cool the empty spaces and serves as ice in a power outage.
+It cuts down on electricity costs to cool the empty spaces and serves as ice in a power outage.

 A one-gallon jug is 8 pounds of ice—equivalent to a large bag of store-bought ice.
 This is an excellent way to double up drinking water storage as it doesn't require any treatment.
-I fill old laundry soap containers to be sure I have extra jugs to swap out if any thawing occurs.
+I fill old laundry soap containers to ensure I have extra jugs to swap out if any thawing occurs.
 The more frozen jugs, the better.
 I can use them in coolers to keep my refrigerated items cold if I need to empty the fridge.
 Don't use jugs of frozen water in your refrigerator.
-You need to eliminate as much open air space as possible.
+You want to eliminate as much open-air space as possible.
 Refrigerators work by circulating cool air around items.
 Without a fan, warm spots will develop in your fridge, leading to spoilage.
 Put a towel down in your cooler to catch condensation and tightly pack it with food and frozen jugs.

 Blankets and cardboard can be used around the outside of a freezer for added insulation.
 Never, EVER leave anything covered or insulated other than the lid if the unit is running.
 Many freezers have cooling coils in the sides, which are intended to cool the unit by the ambient air temperature.
 Feel the sides of your deep freeze when it is running.
 You can feel the heat escaping.
-Coils used to be in the bottom in the old-days but were moved to the sides and sealed in.
+Coils used to be in the bottom in the old days but were moved to the sides and sealed in.
 This created a deeper bottom in the freezer (that some of us can't reach) and prevented dust build-up and mouse nests that could lead to overheating the compressor, possibly leading to fire.
 Only cover sides when there is an outage.
 Lastly, use the outdoor temperatures to your advantage in the winter.
 If your freezers are outside and it freezes at night, open them.

 If you have food in your house freezer, put it in a cooler or trash can with a fresh liner outside on your deck or porch.
 Never use trash bags for food contact.
 They are treated with pesticides and harmful chemicals to prevent toxins in the environment.
 Your grill is also a cold chamber if the temperatures are freezing.
 You can also set food on a table in your garage with the garage door cracked to keep food cold or frozen.
 Food safe temperatures are in the 40's for refrigerated items.
 Even if the forecast calls for some low fifties, you will be alright if you can let your items get very cold at night and close off the area to retain a few extra degrees while the day warms up.
 You can also cover them with blankets during warmer hours.
 Keep all food items out of the sun at all times, no matter the room temperature.
 Solar activity is not recorded in ambient air temperatures.
 Your thermometer may say 38-degrees in the room, but it can be 68-degrees in the sun.
-Anything in the sun is a hot-spot.
-This is why our critters like to lay in the sunny spots in the house.
+Anything in the sun is a hot spot.
+This is why our critters like to lay in the sunny areas in the house.

 Batteries: Batteries seem obvious to have on hand, but it goes a lot deeper these days.
 We have a portable emergency cell.
 It has all the charging adapters, a small battery jumper, flashlight, and USB port.
 Solar chargers are nice, but in the event of a storm, it is usually cloudy, and in winter, solar power weakens.
 These power cells are also handy in the vehicle.
 If your vehicle dies or you have to abandon it, you can still charge your phone.